mvtab/aurx/README.md

 ## Limitations

 ### Non-interactive
-Due to using makepkg's options to check for dependencies and install through pacman, this script can not be ran non-interactively.
+Due to using makepkg's options to check for dependencies and install through pacman, this script can not be run non-interactively.
 Theoretically removing all parameters passed to makepkg should instantly make the script non-interactive.

 ### Sudo password